arshsinghphd/TeamActivities/Module08/README.md

 TypeError: can only concatenate str (not "int") to str
 ```

-> Discussion
-> What are some Errors you have seen?
+:memo: What are some Errors you have seen?
 How many can you list?

 ### When to use Try/Except
 You could fill your code with try/except statements, but that is often overkill.
 Instead, the general rule is: